lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/4_Use_DeepVariant_to_perform_variant_calling.md

 ### How to do this
  - Run a [DeepVariant analysis on GCP](https://cloud.google.com/genomics/docs/tutorials/deepvariant)
+ - Running DeepVariant consists of three stages:
+    - Making examples: DeepVariant pre-processes the input data and saves examples from the data using an internal TensorFlow format.
+You can run this stage in parallel where the input shards are processed independently.
+    - Calling variants: DeepVariant runs a deep neural network that makes inferences from the examples and saves them into shared files using an internal TensorFlow format.
+    - Post-processing variants: DeepVariant converts variants from the internal TensorFlow format to VCF or gVCF files.
+This stage runs on a single thread.

 ### How to verify you've done it
  - Verify results in output bucket